daimonie/airflow-dbt-training/presentation/day_three.md

 ## Simulate Updated Data (Part 1)

-To simulate new data, we’ll update 10 rows in the **source table**.
+To simulate new data, we'll update 10 rows in the **source table**.

 ### Step 1: Open the `dwh` container